 Mount Kilimanjaro is the highest peak in Tanzania and usually known as the roof of Africa.
-Kilimanjaro is the only one in seven summits which you can reach to the top without any technical requirements.
+Kilimanjaro is the only one in seven summits which you can reach the top without any technical requirements.
 This makes Climbing Mount Kilimanjaro for Beginners an opportunity to start with their summit journey with ease.
-It offers the beautiful 360-degree scenic views of the country to enjoy for the climbers.
+It offers beautiful 360-degree scenic views of the country to enjoy for the climbers.

-Truth about Kilimanjaro
+Truth About Kilimanjaro

 - Kilimanjaro was first climbed in 1889 by a German named Hans Meyer and now has become the most popular high altitude treks in the world.

 - Only around 70% of people make it to the summit every year at the Uhuru peak.